rkreml/Final-Project/README.md

     - Keep in mind that the minimum and maximum temperature for days 2 - 5 are the same as the weather API cannot accurately predict those temperature ranges.
 Bugs still present:
     - (Not a bug): I still want to add additional locations/cities through user input.
+    - (Not a bug): I want to add exporting the data into Lessons learned:
+    - Indexing and slicing large dictionaries is difficult.

+Version 1.1.0
+Features:
+    - Includes exporting the data into a ddataframe and writes into a .csv file in the local directory.
+Bugs still present:
+    - (Not a bug): I am still working on a loop for user input for additional locations.
 Lessons learned:
-    - Indexing and slicing large dictionaries is difficult.
+    - Adding all of the data into a file structure is a bit challenging.

+Version 1.2.0
+Features:
+    -